 A proposal for two additional ICMP message types is made in RFC 917 "Internet Subnets", Address Format Request (A1=17), and Address Format Reply (A2=18).
+The details of these ICMP types are subject to change.
 Use of these ICMP types is experimental.